 For a list of tests you can take to satisfy published prerequisites for VCE Biology, Chemistry, English, Maths Methods, Specialist Maths and Physics view equivalent subjects to course prerequisites.

 2. Bachelor of Arts (Extended) & Science (Extended)

-The University offers two undergraduate degrees that have been specifically developed for Aboriginal and Torres Strait Islander students, the Bachelor of Arts (Extended) and the Bachelor of Science (Extended).
+The University offers two undergraduate degrees that have been specifically developed for Indigenous students, the Bachelor of Arts (Extended) and Bachelor of Science (Extended).